mobizt/Firebase-ESP8266/README.md

-The following example showed how to using queries parameter in QueryFilter class to filter the data at "/test/data"
+The following example showed how to use queries parameter in QueryFilter class to filter the data at "/test/data"

 ```C++
 //Assume that children that have key "sensor" are under "/test/data"